NxPKG/khulnasoft-docs/content/waf/about/waf-attack-score.md

 * A score of `1` indicates that the request is almost certainly malicious.
 * A score of `99` indicates that the request is likely clean.
-* A score of `100` indicates that the Cloudflare WAF did not score the request.
+* A score of `100` indicates that the Khulnasoft WAF did not score the request.

 The available scores are independent of each other.
 Namely, the WAF Attack Score is not a sum of the other scores.